Deep Reinforcement Learning

 are not the same: \mathcal{J} has different values than \mathcal{J}'.

-• However, they have a maximum for the same optimal policy \pi^* and their gradient is the same:
+• However, they have a maximum for the same optimal policy \pi^* and their gradients are the same:

 \nabla_\theta \, \mathcal{J}(\theta) = \nabla_\theta \, \mathcal{J}'(\theta)